16 Top-Rated Things to Do in Thunder Bay, Ontario

 3. Enjoy Thunder Bay's Winter Wonderland

 In winter, its three chairlifts allow skiers and boarders access to a variety of well-groomed runs, from beginner slopes to advanced runs of up to 2.5 kilometers in length.
-A fun snow tubing facility is also available, along with cross-country ski trails and snowshoe trails.
+A snow tubing facility is also available, along with cross-country ski trails and snowshoe trails.
 Rentals of equipment and lockers are also available.

-Come the warmer weather, the hills are transformed as mountain bikers take to the slopes, using the chairlifts to start their adventure.
+In summer, the hills are transformed as mountain bikers take to the slopes, using the chairlifts to start their adventure.
 Hikers are also drawn for the many well-marked alpine hiking trails.

 While not as busy (or challenging) as Loch Lomond, the Mount Baldy Ski Area is also worth a visit.
 It's especially popular with families and beginners wanting to learn to ski or snowboard before hitting the larger slopes.